apache/kafka/clients/src/main/resources/common/message/README.md

 * Bytes fields default to the empty byte array.

-* Uuid fields default to zero uuid
+* Uuid fields default to zero uuid.

 * Records fields default to null.